capnproto/capnproto/doc/install.md

 make -j6 check
 sudo make install</code></pre>

 This will install `capnp`, the Cap'n Proto command-line tool.
-It will also install `libcapnp` in `/usr/local/lib` and headers in `/usr/local/include/capnp` and `/usr/local/include/kj`.
+It will also install `libcapnp`, `libcapnpc`, and `libkj` in `/usr/local/lib` and headers in `/usr/local/include/capnp` and `/usr/local/include/kj`.

-On Linux, if running `capnp` immediately after installation produces an error saying that the `libcapnp` library does not exist, run `sudo ldconfig` and try again.
+On Linux, if running `capnp` immediately after installation produces an error complaining about missing libraries, run `sudo ldconfig` and try again.

 ### Building from Git with Autotools